Tyre Yogurt Review: The Ultimate MTB Tyre Sealant?

 Introducing Matt Casson and Jon Dredge.
 These two are avid mountain bikers, and have recognised that some mountain bike tyre sealants have some short comings.
 This became apparent after Jon got a 2mm puncture hole in his tyre that would not seal.
 While, Matt’s son, Archie started racing for One Vision Global Racing.
 Unfortunately, he had a puncture that did not seal during his first race.
 This led him to go back to tubes.

 Jon found a heavy duty tyre sealant used for military, industrial and commercial uses.
 He installed it in to their mountain bike tyres and gave some to a number of other riders.
 This would let them know if it would work for its new intended use.

-They got a lot of feedback the French Alps, Fort William, Sierra Nevada, Northern England, Australia and Enduro World Series racers.
+They got a lot of feedback from the French Alps, Fort William, Sierra Nevada, Northern England, Australia and Enduro World Series racers.
 The feedback they got was positive, but it wasn’t quite right.
 Therefore, Jon and Matt thought it was worth investing some time in to developing the product to work better with mountain bike tyres.
 They didn’t just work on the the product’s ability to seal punctures, but they also wanted it to be easy to install.